AaltoSciComp/scicomp-docs/news/index.rst

 News
 ====

-*02/12/2020* This week Research Software Hour on https://twitch.tv/RSHour will happen during the day, straight from the https://nordic-rse.org/ meeting!
-13:30 Helsinki time: All you wanted to know about the Rust programming language!
+*10/12/2020* We are updating and consolidating our tutorials and guidelines on https://scicomp.aalto.fi website.
+There might be temporary broken links, please let us know if you spot anything that does not look as it should.
+Please note that the next Research Software Hour on https://twitch.tv/RSHour will be on Thursday 17/12 at 21:30 Helsinki time.
+A special episode about `Advent of Code 2020 <https://adventofcode.com/>`__.
 Past episodes at `Research Software Hour <https://researchsoftwarehour.github.io/>`__ .

 Check `other hands-on trainings coming in November </training/>`__.
 Join our `daily garage </help/garage/>`__ if you have issues to discuss related to computing or data management.
 If you are into research software, join our `Research Software Hour <https://researchsoftwarehour.github.io/>`__ Twitch show, *usually* every thursday at 21:30 (Helsinki time)... but not on first week of December.

 News archive
 ~~~~~~~~~~~~

+*02/12/2020* This week Research Software Hour on https://twitch.tv/RSHour will happen during the day, straight from the https://nordic-rse.org/ meeting!
+13:30 Helsinki time: All you wanted to know about the Rust programming language!
+Past episodes at `Research Software Hour <https://researchsoftwarehour.github.io/>`__ .

 *26/11/2020* Today at 21:30 Helsinki time, join us for another live episode of  Research Software Hour on https://twitch.tv/RSHour Tonight: code debugging!
 Past episodes at `Research Software Hour <https://researchsoftwarehour.github.io/>`__ .